Patchcoat/OpsAndTacticsOpenReference/README.md

 The code is licenced under GPL 3.

-Ops and Tactics is licenced under the D20 OGL.
+Ops and Tactics is licenced under the Creative Commons.
 More information can be found at www.opsandtactics.com.

 The JSON and XML files that contain Ops and Tactics content are subject to the licence Ops and Tactics is under, not GPL 3.